Xerma1/Cybersecurity-writeups-learning/pwnable.kr/bof.md

 * Buffer overflow via stack smashing

 # Method of Solving
-Looking at the code given to me, I see a function that has an argument "int key" that creates a local variable named "overflowme", which is a char array of 32 bytes.
+Looking at the code given to me, I see a function that has an argument "int key".
+It has a local variable named "overflowme", which is a char array of 32 bytes.
 The program will then get user input through the "gets" function and store it into "overflowme".
 Afterwards, an if-statement checks whether the key equals "0xcafebabe".
 If it is, it runs a shellscript; otherwise, it prints "Nah.. ".

 Looking at the main function, it calls the function with the argument "0xdeadbeef".